livechat/livechat-public-docs/rest-api/_agents.md

   -X POST
 ```

-> Example response
+> Sample response

-> *Return format is the same as in [update an agent](#update-an-agent) method.*
+> *The return format is the same as in the [update an agent](#update-an-agent) method.*

 ## Remove an agent

 Removes an agent.
 Archived chats will not be removed, but all statistics will be lost.
-Agent will be notified by e-mail that the account has been deleted.
+The agent will be notified by e-mail that the account has been deleted.

 > Path

 ```
 DELETE https://api.livechatinc.com/agents/<LOGIN>
 ```
-> Example request
+> Sample request

 ```shell
 curl "https://api.livechatinc.com/agents/jenny.doe@mycompany.com" \